flujoo/flujoo.github.io/content/en/my-approach-to-automatic-musical-composition/index.md

 In his analysis, the melody part of this piece can be generated from only three motifs.

 There are different kinds of motifs.
-For example, the framed structures below are all motifs:
+For example, two kinds of motifs are framed in the following score:

 ![](assets/chopin_op9_no1_motifs.png)